jamestomasino/stutter/README.md

 Options in the settings page are stored in browser storage by using this permission.
 These settings persist between browser restarts.

-In a future release of stutter, these settings will sync between browsers if you have browser sync enabled.
+**Note:** Stutter settings will sync between browsers if you have browser sync enabled and the storage permission allowed.

 ## 3rd Party Runtime Libraries

 Full page content is analyzed and isolated by means of the [Mozilla Readability Library](https://github.com/mozilla/readability).
 The version in this project is modified for linting and exported as an es6 module.
-No changes have been made to the library logic.
+One change was made from using `innerHTML` to using `DOMParser` for security.
+No other changes have been made to the library logic.

 [babel-polyfill](https://babeljs.io/docs/en/babel-polyfill) is used during runtime to emulate a full ES2015+ where a browser may be insufficient.